Cass Regional’s COVID-19 Response

 Patient Cohorting and Flow

 Dedicated treatment areas have been identified for patients who are symptomatic or who have tested positive for COVID-19.
-Staff are assigned to care for patients according to their symptoms so that there is limited staff crossover between COVID-19 and non-COVID-19 patients.
 In addition, all COVID-19 patients are scheduled for outpatient visits and procedures at specific times during the day.
 Patients are routed through the facility according to their screening results and/or symptoms.

 Telehealth Visit Options